Isotopes of chromium

 Several Chromium isotopes are used for medical applications.
 Cr-50 is used for the production of the radioisotope Cr-51 which is used for measuring blood volume and red blood cell survival.
 Cr-53 and Cr-54 are used for the study of chromium metabolism and studies into (adult) diabetes.
-Chromium isotopes can be obtained from Trace Sciences International.

 Naturally occurring isotopes